 For better gamification, and therefore better learning, we need to focus on our content and not cheap, simplistic ‘flappy bird’ mechanisms.
 We should flesh out our scenarios, by paying attention to story and the ‘world’ of the elearning and how that world pertains to the ‘themes’ (the learning objectives) of our ‘game’ (the course).
 We shouldn’t be afraid to challenge our learners and create interactions that thereby captivate our learners and encourage them to improve their performance.

 I am lucky to work for Saffron Interactive, a company that has figured this out.

-Edward is an up-and-coming instructional designer and project lead at Saffron Interactive.
+Edward was an instructional designer and project lead at Saffron Interactive.
 Full of ideas, with a huge passion for sophisticated narratives and gamification, he’s always looking to push the elearning envelope and challenge the status quo.